-The starting salary for a tenure-track position at a U.S. Community college is between $40,000 and $60,000.
+The starting salary for a tenure-track position is between $40,000 and $60,000.
 If you have a doctorate, teaching experience, industry experience or teach in the STEM (science, technology, engineering or math) areas, you may get a bit more.
 Of course, where you live and the cost of living affects salary too.
-Salaries on the coasts are generally higher.

-If $51,000 is approximately the average salary, what can you expect to make during the course of your career at a community college?
-Each college is different, but a reasonable estimate of the salary of tenured Community College Professor would be:
+If $51,000 is approximately the average salary, what can you expect to make during the course of your career?
+Each school is different, but a reasonable estimate of the salary of tenured faculty would be:

 - Starting salary: $40,000 to $50,000.

 Generally, the salaries will be similar to what would be given to public school teachers in the same area who had the same educational level, or perhaps a bit higher.